subdavis/workspaces-io/README.md

 * workspaces are directory-style keys in s3
 * user access is brokered through short-lived STS credentials and S3 access policy
 * users get a key for their own workspaces, and an additional key for each share
+* users can interact with their data using the full power of `minio/mc` wrapped in smart token caching and switching.
+Users can even move data between their owned and shared workspaces seamlessly by requesting new multi-workspace tokens on-the-fly.

 Problems with this approach